ParadigmHyperloop/Routes/README.md

 OpenCL is used in this project because the genetic algorithm benefits from parallel processing on the GPU.
 If your system does not have a dedicated GPU (or at least a decent integrated one), running the algorithm on a CPU will most likely be very slow, and is not recommended.

 ## Reference
-This algorithm is an OpenCL implementation the paper by Casey J. Handmer.
+This algorithm is an OpenCL implementation of the paper by Casey J. Handmer.
 This paper can be found at https://arxiv.org/pdf/1503.01524.pdf